nvim-neo-tree/neo-tree.nvim/README.md

 # neo-tree.nvim

-Neo-tree is (or rather, will be) a Neovim plugin to browse the file system and other tree like structures in a sidebar.
-THIS IS NOT YET FUNCTIONAL!
+Neo-tree is a Neovim plugin to browse the file system and other tree like structures in a sidebar.

+## Status

+This is currently functional as a basic file browser but definitely not complete.
+The biggest issue is that there is no documentation at all!
+I plan on adding that when I get close to the first release.

 The first version of this plugin will provide a source for the file system and an interface to add user defined sources.
 Other sources that may be used include things like tags, treesitter or lsp document structures, git status, open buffers list, etc.

-# Why?
+## Why?

 There are many tree plugins for (neo)vim, so why make another one?
 Well, I wanted something that was: